 Ten years ago, Shula’s husband, architect Uri Arbel, strongly encouraged Shula to return to her love of painting.
 He was so insistent that he designed and built a home studio for her.

 I recently visited her studio where I got a glimpse of Shula’s enormous talent and creativity.
-Shula has an MFA in film from UCLA and worked in the film industry for 10 years.
+Shula has an MFA in film from UCLA and worked in the film industry for ten years.
 She then returned to school where she earned her teaching credentials and taught second grade at Adat Ari El elementary school and became the Director of Education at Camp Ramah.

 Ms. Arbel claims “painting has changed my life and how I perceive the world.
 I found my purpose the second I started painting.”

-Ms. Arbel’s painting fall into different series.
-For example, her “Memory Series” was inspired by her parents, who are Holocaust survivors and met in a Displaced Persons Camp after the war.
+Ms. Arbel’s painting falls into different series.
+For example, her Memory Series was inspired by her parents, who are Holocaust survivors and met in a Displaced Persons Camp after the war.
 The faceless men and women of this series mean different things to different people.
 One woman felt the couple in the painting was part of a love story, while another person interpreted the couple as victims of the Holocaust.

-The paintings of Ms. Arbel’s various series develop organically.
-Often she does not know which painting will be the impetus for a series.
+The paintings of Ms. Arbel’s various series developed organically.
+Oftentimes, she does not know which painting will be the impetus for a series.
 She works in acrylics because they are non-toxic and dry quickly.

 My personal favorite series is her “Women of Colors” which I find particularly beautiful and expressive.
-What could be better than a wonderful female artist who paints beautiful and interesting women, full of strength, love and confidence, much like Shula Singer Arbel herself?
+What could be better than a wonderful female artist who paints beautiful and interesting women, full of strength, love, and confidence, much like Shula Singer Arbel herself?

-To purchase these or other works by Shula, visit her website: shulasingerarbel.com
+To purchase these or other works by Shula, visit her website: shulasingerarbel.com.